 In order for all students to have access to library books, it is important that students return library book on their due dates.
-Please make sure the check the Specials schedule for Library, and make sure your child brings his/her books on Library days.
+Students have ample access to the Library throughout the day to check out and return books.

 SCHOOL CLOSINGS